Mohammed-Saleh-Ishaq/PY-API/README.md

 2. GET /tasks/

    Retrieves a list of all tasks.
-   Response Body (Success - 200 OK): A JSON array of task objects.
+   --Response Body (Success - 200 OK): A JSON array of task objects.

    GET /tasks/{task_id}